f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 The system controllers perform two main functions for the VELOS chassis.
 They are the centralized layer2 switch fabric connecting all blades within the system, and they also host the Kubernetes control plane which manages the F5OS layer.
 The CX410 system ships with redundant system controllers.

 The layer2 switch fabric function performed by the system controllers runs in an active-active manner.
-Both switch fabrics are active, and each BX110 blade is dual homed with a 100Gb backplane connection to each system controller (200Gb total).
+Both switch fabrics are active, and each BX110 blade is dual-homed with a 100Gb backplane connection to each system controller (200Gb total).
 On the BX110 blade, the two 100Gb ports are bonded together in a static Link Aggregation Group (LAG).
 Traffic destined for other blades in the system will hash over the two links (assuming both are active), then traverse the switch fabrics on the system controllers on its way to the destination blade.

 .. image:: images/velos_high_availability/image1.png
   :align: center
   :scale: 70%

-While both switch fabrics are active there is 1.6Tbs of switching capacity between all the blades in the system.
+While both switch fabrics are active, there is 1.6Tbs of switching capacity between all the blades in the system.
 If one of the switch fabrics should fail, then the total bandwidth will be cut in half to 800Gbs on the backplane, and each blade will be limited to 100Gbs of backplane capacity.
 Note that the current throughput rating on the BX110 blades (95Gb) will not push the backplane to full capacity, even if there is a single system controller failure.

 The second function the system controllers perform is the management of the control plane for the new Kubernetes platform layer (F5OS) .
 At this layer the system controllers run in an active/standby fashion.
 One system controller will be designated primary/active, and the other will be designated secondary/standby.
-All Kubernetes services will be active on the primary including the API server, scheduler, controller manager, etcd, webUI services etc….
-The active system controller can always be reached via the floating IP address that is assigned to the system controllers.
+All Kubernetes services will be active on the primary including the API server, scheduler, controller manager, etcd, webUI services, etc. The active system controller can always be reached via the floating IP address that is assigned to the system controllers.
 The floating address will move in the case of a controller failure.
 The secondary controller operates in a read-only manner and any changes to configuration must be made on the primary.
 All changes are replicated from primary to secondary controller, so they should always be in sync, there is no need to manually sync them.
 The Kubernetes control plane is responsible for deploying workloads on the BX110 blades.

 .. image:: images/velos_high_availability/image2.png
   :align: center
   :scale: 70%

 You may view the current high availability status in the dashboard of the system controller webUI.
-It will show which controller is primary and standby, as well as other system infromation realted to the system controllers.
+It will show which controller is primary and standby, as well as other system infromation related to the system controllers.

 .. image:: images/velos_high_availability/image3.png
   :align: center